-SEO stands for search engine optimization, which is a digital marketing strategy that focuses on your website’s presence in search results on search engines like Google.
-When you understand how SEO works, you can use different tactics to increase your visibility (or how high you rank) in search results.
+When you understand how SEO works, you can use different tactics, like keyword research, content creation, and page speed optimization, to increase your visibility (or how high you rank) in search results.

 What are the types of search engine optimization?

-You can categorize SEO tactics into two buckets:
+You can categorize SEO tactics into three buckets: